Measuring Competency, Not Performance: Item-Aware Evaluation Across Medical Benchmarks: Introduction

 To overcome these blind spots, recent work has increasingly turned to Item Response Theory (IRT), the gold standard for high-stakes educational and psychological testing \citep{lord1968statistical}.
-Unlike simple accuracy, IRT provides a sophisticated statistical framework to model the interaction between a subject's latent ability and the properties of individual test items (i.e., questions).
-By doing so, it can co-estimate a model's underlying capability and characterize each question's difficulty and discriminability on a unified, continuous scale.
+Unlike simple accuracy, IRT provides a statistical framework to model the interaction between a subject's latent ability and the properties of individual test items (i.e., questions), co-estimating model capability and item difficulty on a unified, continuous scale.
 However, existing applications of IRT in machine learning often diverge from its core purpose or contain critical methodological flaws.
-For instance, early work utilized IRT for dataset curation rather than to measure model capabilities \citep{lalor2016building}, while other influential studies built IRT models on archival, outdated data \citep{rodriguez2021evaluation, polo2024tinybenchmarks}.
+Early work utilized IRT for dataset curation rather than to measure model capabilities \citep{lalor2016building}, while other influential studies built IRT models on archival, outdated data \citep{rodriguez2021evaluation, polo2024tinybenchmarks}.
 More recent applications have misapplied psychometric models to improve efficiency, such as wrongly using unidimensional IRT to assess abilities across multiple distinct domains \citep{zhuang2023efficiently, zhou2025lost}.
 Even sophisticated approaches, such as using Multidimensional IRT (MIRT) for LLM routing \citep{song2025irt}, can suffer from limited sample sizes and models with weakly interpretable, data-driven latent dimensions.
-This leaves a critical gap for healthcare GenAI (Generative AI): the lack of prospective, domain-specific evaluation built from the ground up to provide deep, diagnostic measurement of clinical knowledge in LLMs.
+This leaves a critical gap for healthcare generative AI: the lack of prospective, domain-specific evaluation built from the ground up to provide deep, diagnostic measurement of clinical knowledge in LLMs.

-In this work, we apply IRT to conduct a rigorous, topic-level evaluation of diverse LLMs, moving beyond simple accuracy to a psychometrically sound assessment of their capabilities.
-We introduce \textsc{MedIRT}, a framework to prospectively apply IRT for measuring the latent medical knowledge of LLMs.
-Our approach involves creating a balanced 1,100-item benchmark aligned with the USMLE content specifications~\citep{USMLE_Content_Outline} and systematically evaluating 80 different LLMs.
-Unlike previous research that relies on archival data, we collected fresh response data using a standardized API protocol via OpenRouter~\citep{OpenRouter2025}.
-This methodology ensures true comparability across both proprietary and open-source models while simultaneously capturing operational data on cost and latency.
-The resulting framework yields not only robust estimates of overall ability but also fine-grained, topic-specific specialty profiles across 11 medical topics, making the findings directly interpretable for applications in medical education, licensing, and clinical decision support.
-Our work makes four principal contributions: